Prepaid plans prevent overspending, but postpaid plans tend to offer greater value

 Best plans for tweens

 Rationale: They’re not quite teenagers, but you can’t quite treat them the way you would a high school kid just yet.
 As such, prepaid plans with decent calling allowances but a moderate quantity of data would suit well.

 You don’t have to spend a fortune for a basic unlimited calls package with a chunk of data thrown in as well.
 Kogan Mobile’s Vodafone-4G-backed Small deal will regularly set you back $16.90 for a 30-day recharge and even less if you buy the 90- or 365-day variants, or if there’s a special on.
-Yomojo’s Unlimited 1GB plan does similar on Optus’ 4G network, though you only get 500 minutes of calls each month.
+OVO's Mobile Mini 2GB plan offers an even cheaper alternative on Optus’ 4G network, though you only get 500 minutes of calls each month.

 Best plans for talking teens

 Rationale: It’s like, your teenager, like, likes to talk.
 If that sentence sounded suspiciously familiar, then congratulations!
 You’ve got a heavily talking teen.
 The good part here is you don’t have to spend a fortune on data services, but you may have to spend a little, given that communication between teenagers isn’t just talking.
 All those selfies and video calls can chew away at a data allowance too.

 Best plans for always-online teens